mohannadize/simple-php-cdn/README.md

 - 📊 Built-in rate limiting and file size restrictions
 - 🔄 UUID-based file naming for security
 - 📝 Detailed error logging and debugging tools
+- 🌐 Support for uploading images from URLs

 ## Requirements